Cyn-ically/BazaarFlipMod/README.md

 - Use at your own risk—flipping strategies may change due to market fluctuations.

-This mod does not automate purchases/sales; it only provides information to assist with flipping. as it is forbidden ! it does not uses api-key anymore to not get API banned
+This mod does not automate purchases/sales; it only provides information to assist with flipping. as it is forbidden !

 # Credits